Imprimitive association schemes and elimination theory: Introduction

 Once this connection is established, the behavior of quotient and block schemes becomes transparent from the multivariate viewpoint.
-Imprimitive association schemes come with canonical quotient schemes and block schemes, and we prove that their multivariate $P$-/$Q$-polynomial structures are obtained systematically from that of the original scheme.
+Imprimitive association schemes come with canonical quotient schemes and block schemes.
+We prove that their multivariate $P$- or $Q$-polynomial structures are obtained systematically from that of the original scheme.
 On the level of associated polynomials, this amounts to deleting variables, specializing variables to valencies or multiplicities, and applying the natural rescalings dictated by quotient parameters; see Theorems~\ref{thm:QuotientScheme} and~\ref{thm:block_scheme_Ppoly}.
-On the ideal-theoretic level, Theorem~\ref{thm:ideal_block_quotient} shows that the ideal of the block scheme is exactly the elimination ideal $I^{\mathrm{bl}}=I\cap \C[x_{s+1},\ldots,x_\ell]$, while the ideal of the quotient scheme is obtained from $I$ by adjoining the relations $x_{s+1}=k_{s+1},\ldots,x_\ell=k_\ell$, eliminating the last $\ell-s$ variables, and then applying a natural rescaling.
-In Section~\ref{sec:examples} we perform how those theorems work by using examples.
+On the ideal-theoretic level, Theorem~\ref{thm:ideal_block_quotient} shows that the ideal of the block scheme is exactly the $s$-elimination ideal.
+It also shows that the ideal of the quotient scheme is obtained from the original defining ideal by eliminating the last $\ell-s$ variables and then applying a natural rescaling.
+In Section~\ref{sec:examples} we illustrate these theorems with examples.

 These results have several applications.
 In Section~\ref{sec:multpoly_products} we analyze direct products and crested products from the viewpoint of multivariate polynomiality.
 In particular, we show that crested products admit natural multivariate $P$- and $Q$-polynomial structures compatible with the elimination/block orders coming from imprimitivity.
-We also obtain a characterization of those multivariate $P$- or $Q$-polynomial association schemes that remain polynomial for \emph{every} monomial order: they are precisely the direct products of univariate $P$- or $Q$-polynomial association schemes; see Theorems~\ref{thm:directproduct_anyorder} and~\ref{thm:directproduct_anyorder_Q}.
+We also obtain a characterization of multivariate $P$- or $Q$-polynomial association schemes that remain polynomial for every monomial order: they are precisely the direct products of univariate $P$- or $Q$-polynomial association schemes; see Theorems~\ref{thm:directproduct_anyorder} and~\ref{thm:directproduct_anyorder_Q}.
 Beyond these applications, we discuss further consequences for formal duality, composition series of quotient schemes, and several open problems that seem worth pursuing.